nishalrai/nishalrai.github.io/_posts/2024-04-27-process-enumeration-enum-process.md

 );
 ```

-We will break down codes into different chunk to understand it on better way.
+We will break down codes into different chunks to understand it better.
 The first approach is to define the necessary headers in the code.
 The header **Psapi.h** is used to initialize the needed functions.
 ```c++
 #include <Windows.h>
 #include <iostream>